wshito/js-project-template/README.md

   `dist/main.js`.
 So when you run the test cases that depends on `dist/main.js` you should use `npm run watch` or `npm run build` instead.

+Your JS code goes to `src/index.js` which will be bundled and written out to `dist/main.js`.

+`dist/index.html` is the application's page that includes the bundled `dist/main.js` file.

 ## How to test

 - `npm run test` will start the another webserver and browser for Jasmine test framework.

+Simply add test cases in `test/app_spec.js`.
+On each test suite `SpecHelper.js` copies the `<div class='markup'>` element from `dist/index.html` into the test suite page.
+So changing DOM outside of each test suite does not change the view.